Featured within the Which? Report on Gap Insurance.

 This means you pay an advanced rental of 9 payments of £300 (£2700) followed by 35 months at £300 per month.

-A standard Contract Hire Gap policy can cover an shortfall as described earlier.
+A standard Contract Hire Gap policy can cover a shortfall as described earlier.
 The issue is that you would not get any money back.

-This means you have to find another advanced rentals payment to for a replacement vehicle.
+This means you have to find another advanced rental payment to put towards a replacement vehicle.

 Unless you have opted to protect the deposit rental too.

 Total Loss Gap Lease & Contract Hire Gap now features optional Deposit Protection.
 This means that you can protect an advanced rental payment of up to £3,000.
 In the event of a claim you would get your initial rental payment back with this cover.